maellisrll-ui/DiceRollerSimulator/ReadMeFile.md

 Welcome to our group's game !
 We are happy to show you our work for the Python class.
 We've coded a dice roller simulator that enables you to play against your friend or against the computer.
 The objective is to roll 5 dices and to make the highest score.
 Good luck and have fun !!

-🩷 By Jefferson, Malika, Ahmad, Walid, Larissa, Johanne and Maëllis 🩷
+🩷 By Jefferson, Malika, Ahmad, Walid, Larisse, Johanne and Maëllis 🩷